websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

    ![Figure 5: Navigate to the backup service's variables tab in your production environment.](./backup-service-overview/images/05.png)

-   You can also access the backup service's page by clicking on *Backup* in the environment Overview page.
+   You can also access the backup service's page by clicking on *Backup* in the environment *Overview* page.

 1. Add variables from the [Environment Variables Reference](#environment-variables-reference) list to configure the backup service.

 1. Click on *Save Changes*.

-Besides *Regular variables*, you can also set *Secret Variables* via the DXP Cloud console, see [Managing Secure Environment Variables with Secrets](../../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) for more information.
+Apart from regular environment variables, you can also set *Secret* variables via the DXP Cloud console.
+See [Managing Secure Environment Variables with Secrets](../../infrastructure-and-operations/security/managing-secure-environment-variables-with-secrets.md) for more information.

 ### Configuring the Backup Service via the Backup `LCP.json` File